Kavanaugh's answers in question as confirmation vote looms

 Here's a breakdown of some of the biggest questions surrounding Kavanaugh's testimony.

-The drinking age in Maryland
+The drinking age at the time

 Kavanaugh testimony

 On a few occasions, Kavanaugh insisted he was legally allowed to drink alcohol during his senior year in high school.
-"The drinking age, as I noted, was 18, so the seniors were legal, senior year in high school, people were legal to drink, and we -- yeah, we drank beer," Kavanaugh testified.
+"The drinking age was 18 in Maryland for most of my time in high school, and was 18 in DC for all of my time in high school," he said.
+He later added, "the seniors were legal, senior year in high school, people were legal to drink, and we -- yeah, we drank beer."

 Reporting and analysis

 Kavanaugh's comments are factually inaccurate, according to an Associated Press analysis of the drinking laws where he went to high school.
 There was never a time when he could legally drink in Maryland as a high schooler, because he was 17 when the state raised its drinking age from 18 to 21 in July 1982.
+In nearby Washington DC, Kavanaugh became a legal drinker in February 1983, a few months before his high school graduation.

 Drinking habits as a young man

-Note: UPDATE: This story has been updated with additional information about DC's drinking laws at the time and Kavanaugh's related testimony.